maxgillham/CMPE365/uber/README.md

     else
         return
 ```
-These methods of a driver class provide the functionality to appropriotly dispatch drivers for requests.
+These methods of a driver class provide the functionality to appropriately dispatch drivers for requests.
 First consider all drivers starting at location node 1, and then we will consider having drivers start the day with various distributions of the map.
 ### All Drivers Starting At Same Location
 Below is the outline of distributing drivers to any given request in the request data file.
 Here, drivers always begin at location node 1.